Gena E. Chandler

-- 19th and 20th century African American Literature
+- African American Literature

-- African American poetry
+- American Literature

 - Postcolonial Literature

-- MA, 1999, English, University of North Carolina at Chapel Hill, Chapel Hill, NC
+- M.A., English, University of North Carolina at Chapel Hill, 1999

 - College of Liberal Arts and Human Sciences Carroll B. Shannon Excellence in Teaching Award, 2015